Last tested: June 2026.

 One more thing worth noting: the Turbo AI search queries that brought you here are already being served by the Taskade community.
 The page at /community/featured/turbo-ai-dashboard ranks for "turbo ai dashboard" and related queries because real users have built dashboard apps in Taskade Genesis and published them to the Community Gallery.

 This is not a theoretical alternative.
 People are already building Turbo AI replacements inside Taskade and sharing them publicly.
 You can clone a community dashboard, customize it for your data, wire your own integrations, and deploy it in minutes.
-Over 130,000 community apps are live across every category — dashboards, CRMs, project trackers, content calendars, and more.
+More than 150,000 one-prompt apps have been built across every category — dashboards, CRMs, project trackers, content calendars, and more.

 Related Reading